 Restricted application course – apply to the CAO by February 1st.

-The Department of Applied Social Studies writes to applicants for MH116 and MH802 in mid-March inviting them to attend a written assessment in Maynooth University on Saturday 24th March 2018.
+The Department of Applied Social Studies writes to applicants for MH116 and MH802 in mid-March inviting them to attend a written assessment in Maynooth University in March 2019.

 Applicants will also be asked to bring the following on the day of the written assessment: